 Send the Grieving Family a Personalized Christmas Card

 A kinder gesture than simply ignoring or avoiding the grieving family is a personalized, non-traditional Christmas card.
-You can find blank folding card or note with a Christmas motif to send to a grieving family during Christmas.
-This type of Christmas card demonstrates that you understand the grief the family is feeling, and that you're thinking of them.
+You can find blank folding cards or notes with Christmas motifs to send to a grieving family during Christmas.
+This type of Christmas card demonstrates you understand the grief the family is feeling and that you're thinking of them.
+It also allows you to write your own personal message inside.

-What to Write in a Christmas Card After a Death
+What to Write in a Christmas Card After Someone's Death

 When you write your message to a family suffering from the loss of a loved one during Christmas, you first want to acknowledge their grief.
-You then want to offer them an uplifting message that reflects the hope of the Christmas season.
-Families suffering from the absence of their loved one during the Christmas season can find this approach to a Christmas card comforting.
-Your gesture of love and caring can help bring peace to their suffering.
+You might also want to give them an uplifting or caring message that reflects the hope and love of the Christmas season.
+Families suffering from the absence of their loved one during the Christmas season might find this approach to a Christmas card comforting.
+The simple gesture of your love and care may help bring some peace during the holiday season.

 Examples of Christmas Card Messages for a Grieving Family